nyvyn/autonomais/README.md

 researcher:
    instructions: Research useful topics on the provided
-   exit: true # this is optional, as the last node is an exit node by default
+   exit: true # this is optional, as the last node is an exit node by default.
 ```

 Note: Conditional nodes cannot use tools, only agent and exit nodes can.